Purple-wind-bell/SSRSSContinued/README.txt

 4. Install Sigma Dimensions:	https://github.com/Sigma88/Sigma-Dimensions/releases

 5. Install the SSRSS folder into your GameData folder

+**To replace the sun flare, you must replace the textures and cfg that come with SSRSS located in _GameData\SSRSS\visuals\scatterer\SunFlares\Sun_ with the sun flare of your choosing**

 OPTIONAL: EVE, Scatterer, Distant Objects Enhancements, PlanetShine all have support.
 Thread links below. just download and install.